BinBashBanana/badrecovery/readme.md

 All images will be larger than 2 and smaller than 8 GB, except unverified, which is almost always less than 1 GB.

+> [!NOTE]
-Note: for `persist` and `basic`, on version 86 and above (when `postinst` is available), built images are large (8.5 GB) for the legacy/v1 disk layout and even larger (17 GB) for disk layout v2. `postinst` should always be preferred anyway.
+> Note: for `persist` and `basic`, on version 86 and above (when `postinst` is available), built images are large (8.5 GB)
+> for the legacy/v1 disk layout and even larger (17 GB) for disk layout v2. `postinst` should always be preferred anyway.
-If you choose to use either of these modes anyway, some different steps must be taken while installing the recovery image.
+> If you choose to use either of these modes anyway, some different steps must be taken while installing the recovery image.

 ## Patch